Amplified Bible

 The Amplified Bible (AMP) is an English language translation of the Bible produced jointly by Zondervan and The Lockman Foundation.
 The first edition as a complete volume was published in 1965.
 "Amplifications" are words or phrases intended to more fully bring out the meaning of the original text but distinguished from the translation itself by a unique system of brackets, parentheses, and italics.
 The translation is largely one of formal equivalence (word-for-word).

 History

 Frances Siewert (1881–1967) was active in Christian education and the widow of a Presbyterian minister who died in 1940.

+Mrs. Siewert began working on the Amplified New Testament in 1952 with financial support from the Lockman Foundation.
+She used the American Standard Version as a base text and added "amplifications" that explained the meaning of Greek words, added historical details, or provided synonyms.
+The complete New Testament was published by Zondervan in 1958.

 With continuing support from the Lockman Foundation and Zondervan, she then devoted herself to a similar edition of the Old Testament, relying heavily on the 1952 Revised Standard Version.
 Her two Old Testament volumes were published in 1962 and 1964.
 The Lockman Foundation then employed several scholars to revise the entire work for a one-volume edition, which was published in 1965.

 In 1987 an expanded edition was published with additional amplifications; that version is now referred to as the Classic Edition (AMPC).

 In 2015 the Amplified Bible was updated again for readability and clarity, with refreshed English and improved amplifications.